April 6, 2021

 Professional cleaning at Kirkland Premier Dentistry is advised to remove tartar that cannot be taken care of at home.

 Unattended tartar starts multiplying to increase plaque formation.

 Floss is the enemy of plaque.
 Floss your teeth twice daily to clear food judgment and prevent the formation of plaque or bacterial colonies that inflame the gums.

 Brushing alone is not enough as it can not reach all places in your mouth.
 The timing does not matter, but you must do it two times ideally.

 Also Read: Bad Foods for your Teeth

 Therapeutic mouthwash helps in curbing gingivitis.
 You can buy them over the counter.

-Although not a substitute for brushing and flossing, they help in the reduction of plaque formation.
+Although not a substitute for brushing and flossing, they help in the reduction of plaque formation and improve gums health.